 Return of Federal Funds

 You are awarded federal aid based on attendance for an academic term and the number of hours you are enrolled.
 When you do not complete an academic term (withdraw), federal regulations (34 CFR part 668.22) require that Baylor University returns any unearned portion of Federal aid that you received, or may be eligible to receive, based on the number of days attended.
-Federal aid (also known as Title IV aid) includes the following funds: Direct Subsidized Loans, Direct Unsubsidized Loans, Direct PLUS Loans, Pell Grants, Supplemental Educational Opportunity Grants (SEOGs), Iraq and Afghanistan Service Grants (IASG), and Children of Fallen Heroes Scholarships (CoFH).
+Federal aid (also known as Title IV aid) includes the following funds: Federal Direct Subsidized Student Loans, Federal Direct Unsubsidized Student Loans, Direct PLUS Loans, Federal Pell Grants, Federal Supplemental Educational Opportunity Grants (SEOGs), Iraq and Afghanistan Service Grants (IASG), and Children of Fallen Heroes Scholarships (CoFH).

 All schools must use the same federally mandated formula in determining the amount of aid you have earned, and the amount of aid that you and Baylor are required to return to the financial aid programs.
 Federal regulations also determine the order of the financial aid programs from which federal funds must be returned.
 Federal direct loans will be returned first, then federal grants and scholarships.
 After the 60% point in your enrollment period, all Federal funds will be 100% earned and will not need to be returned.